RussPete/fullcalendar-site-static/_docs-v4/event-dragging-resizing/eventLeave.md

 title: eventLeave
 ---

-Triggered when on a calendar when one if its events is about to be [dropped onto another calendar](other-calendar-dragging).
+Triggered when on a calendar when one of its events is about to be [dropped onto another calendar](other-calendar-dragging).

 <div class='spec' markdown='1'>
 function( *info* ) { }